KatlehoJordan/ds-playground/python-playground/README.md

 ## Next steps

+- Move lazypredict and tensorflow installations to own instructions instead of by default into the container
 - simplify python instructions to single file going through the features like done with r
 - ensure that python linting is working with black and isort
   - Black format on save is not converting long strings that are split with slashes into strings wrapped in parenthesis)